Tam Chantem has been an assistant professor in ECE

-Dr. Chantem received her Ph.D. and Master's degrees from the University of Notre Dame in 2011 and 2008, respectively, and her Bachelor's degrees from Iowa State University in 2005.
+Dr. Chantem received her Ph.D. and Master's degrees from the University of Notre Dame in 2011 and her Bachelor's degrees from Iowa State University in 2005.
 Before joining Virginia Tech, Dr. Chantem was an assistant professor in ECE at Utah State University.
 She received a U.S. Air Force Research Lab Summer Faculty Fellowship, Utah State University's 2016 ECE Advisor of the Year, and 2011 Outstanding Research Assistant Award from University of Notre Dame.
 She has also served as the TPC co-chair (ICESS, RTSOPS, and LPDC) and technical program committee for several top journals conferences such as IEEE TC, IEEE TVLSI, IEEE ITS, DATE, DAC, RTAS, ECRTS, and RTSS.

 When she is not working (it happens sometimes), Dr. Chantem enjoys spending time with Rex, her German shepherd puppy.